 - The implementation and follow-up of the Canada-wide Action Plan on Zero Plastic Waste.
-(Environment Single-Use Plastics and Plastic Packaging 2021) - Government investment in transportation that ensures frequent, reliable, convenient, affordable, and universally accessible service and the creation of incentives to encourage greater use of mass transit and discourage the use of private vehicles.
-(Environment - Public Transportation - 1992 - The implementation of a moratorium on the sale and use of the neonicotinoid class of pesticides, and scientific studies on the effects of this class of pesticides being made available for public review.
-(Environment Saving Our Pollinators and Our Environment Moratorium on the Use of Neonicotinoid Pesticides 2015) - The creation of "right to repair" legislation, making the repair of large household appliances used in Canada easier.
-(Environment - "Right to Repair" for Large Household Appliances - 2021) - The protection of the health of Canadians by reducing their exposure to environmental toxins by strengthening and enforcing regulations, by producer responsibility at every stage of product life, and the promotion of public awareness and education regarding toxins.
+(Environment Single-Use Plastics and Plastic Packaging 2021) - Government investment in transportation that ensures universally accessible service and the creation of incentives to discourage the use of private vehicles (Environment - Public Transportation - 1992) - The implementation of a moratorium on the sale and use of the neonicotinoid class of pesticides, and scientific studies on the effects of this class of pesticides being made available for public review.
+(Environment Saving Our Pollinators and Our Environment Moratorium on the Use of Neonicotinoid Pesticides 2015) - The protection of the health of Canadians by reducing their exposure to environmental toxins by strengthening and enforcing regulations, by producer responsibility at every stage of product life, and the promotion of public awareness and education regarding toxins.
 (Environment Protecting the Health of Canadians by Reducing Environmental Toxins 2009